The amount of characters seen during Songs of War is so huge that they've had to split into different pages:

 - Teeth-Clenched Teamwork: He and Lucan have history together which isn't great, but they have to work together under official orders from Felora.So let's get this mission over quickly, for both of our sakes.

-- Tranquil Fury: This is clearly seen in silent expression at the end of Episode 10 when the Necromancers have begun their invasion of Felden, before his forces could get to them.
+- Tranquil Fury: This is clearly seen in his silent expression at the end of Episode 10 when the Necromancers have begun their invasion of Felden, before his forces could get to them.

 HydraphelAnother very large kingdom (its size rivalling that of Conchord), inhabited primarily by humans, and located in a plains biome.
 Its capital is Hyperia and its national colours are White, Blue, and Dark Grey.
 It has one of the largest Navies in the whole of Ardonia.